Walden10/House-Price-Prediction/README.md

 # House Price Prediction

-This project trains ML models to help predict Housing Prices based on house attributes.The project utilizes multiple ML models including:
+This project trains ML models to help predict Housing Prices based on house attributes.The project is an end to end process including feature selection, data processing and model evaluation.
+The project utilizes multiple ML models including:

 - Decision Trees
 - Random forest